comp423-23s/final-project-final-d5/forum.md

 ### Design Choices:

+* **Admin-only post deletion**
-One design choice that we thought of was to allow only admin users (Merritt Manager and Super User) to access a delete button  on the page where they can view every users' posts.
-We deliberately chose the delete button, because it allows admin users to remove posts that may be insensitive, inappropriate, or against XL community guidelines.
+  * Only admin users (Merritt Manager and Super User) may access a delete button when viewing the forum.
+  * Delete button allows admin users to remove posts that may be insensitive, inappropriate, or against XL community guidelines.

+* **Forum Pagination**
-Another design choice was implementing a paginator that allows users to view only five posts on a page at a time.
-Even though we could have allowed users to view more posts at time, we realized that limiting each page to five posts allowed users to browse the resources listed on the posts without feeling overwhelmed.
-The user would be able to navigate through the pages through a "next" and "previous" button at the bottom of the webpage; the further back they go in the posts and pages, the earlier the posts were made.
+  * Paginator that allows users to view only five posts on a page at a time.
+  * Limiting each page to five posts allowed users to browse the resources listed on the posts without feeling overwhelmed.
+  * User is able to navigate through the pages through a "next" and "previous" button at the bottom of the webpage

 ## Development Concerns